Minimum Cow Protection Standards ISKCON LAW 507

 All animals in such programs must have had previous experience in the association of people so as to not be in a state of shock when taken to be viewed by a crowd.

-The health, safety and general well-being of all animals and people in such programs and people observing such programs takes priority over achieving inappropriate daily distance or preaching goals.
+The health, safety, and general well-being of all animals and people in such programs and people observing such programs take priority over achieving inappropriate daily distance or preaching goals.

 There must be fair and considerate treatment of any uncooperative animal.